George-xixi/surreal-estate/README.md

 - A property page.

--Interact with an API to get the properties.
+- Interact with an API to get the properties.

 ### Further requirements